Overview of Material Science Research

 - Superconducting Thin Films Research Group

 - Study high-Tc superconductors by fabricating top quality samples through the molecular beam epitaxy(MBE) method and develop its applications to microwave communication.

 - Superconducting Quantum Physics Research Group

-- Creating a quantum computer using superconductor, and creating new magnetic devices using quantum dot arrays.
+- Investigate theoretical and experimental research on a quantum computers superconductors and new magnetic devices using quantum dot arrays.

 - Spintronics Research Group

-- Controlling the spin degree of freedom in a semiconductor and achieving new device functions in future electronics.
+- Aim to control the spin degrees of freedom in semiconductors to achieve new device functions for the next generation electronics.

 The following are four major results obtained in the fiscal year 2003.
 1. The carrier transport and injection properties of conductive organic polymer with different dimensions and configurations were studied, and it was found that the carrier injection is dominated by the tunneling process at the nano-gap electrode.
 2. Non-doped superconductors in lanthanum based copper oxide were discovered, though it has been believed that the non-doped parent materials of high-Tc superconductors are Mott insulators.
 3. Multiphoton transitions between the superposition states in the superconducting flux qubit were observed.
 The microwave power dependences of the half width at half maxima of the resonant dips were well reproduced by Bloch equations based on a dressed-atom description.
 From this analysis, the qubit coherence time is estimated to be 5 ns.
 4. The magnetization processes of micro-structured ferromagnetic rings were investigated using the local Hall effect device and it was found that the magnetic transition strongly depends on the inner diameter of the ring.